Posted by Brent Wilson on 8/1/2017 to FAQ (Frequently Asked Questions)

 Note: Keep in mind that deep soaking less frequently, allowing the soil to dry out somewhat before watering again, is much better than splashing just a little water on the plants every day.
 Banana Shrubs planted during the winter dormant season, when plants are not actively growing and evaporation is much slower, will require much less water.
 So, be extra careful not to overwater during winter!

 When established, pineapple guava are quite drought tolerant and will only require supplemental irrigation during a prolonged period of drought.
+That said, when plants have fruit it helps to maintain a damp to moist soil.
 If you see leaves wilting or dropping from the plant during dry weather this could be an indicator your plant could use a good deep watering.

 Note: Regarding irrigation of established trees, in late winter allow the tree to dry out for two to three weeks.
 Water restriction causes the tree to begin reproduction defense mechanisms that result in flowering.
 After withholding water, you can tip prune the branches removing 3 to 4 inches to stimulate new growth.
 Guava will flower and fruit off the new green twigs that will form where you make cuts.